 - 1. The resolution of grievances shall transpire during times mutually agreed upon by both parties at the respective steps. - 2.
 The grievant(s) or their designated representatives must be present at all grievance hearings and conferences. - 3.
 The grievant(s), at his or her option, may request that a member or representative of the Association participate in the grievance process.
 However, an Association representative must be present at all steps following the Informal Stage.
 The administration will inform the Association of times and places of all meetings where the grievant has not requested Association representation. - 4.
 The grievant(s) may withdraw a grievance at any time. - 5.
 An individual or a group of faculty members will have the right to submit a single grievance on behalf of all named grievant(s).
 All named grievants must sign the grievance. - 6.
-The Association's Executive Committee will present to the Administration any Association-endorsed grievances.
-Such grievances will be signed by all members of the Association's Executive Committee. - 7.
+The Association's Executive Committee will present to the Administration any Association-endorsed grievances. - 7.
 The time provisions at any step may be altered by mutual consent of the grievant(s) and the appropriate representative of the College. - 8.
 At each level beyond the Informal Stage, signatured triplicate copies of the grievance and the subsequent response, also in triplicate, shall be issued.
 The grievant(s) retains a copy of all filings and responses.
 A second copy of all statements will remain with the administration at the appropriate level and may be forwarded as necessary.
 A third copy will be sent to the Association.